ExistensialReset/flowmosr/justice/FLOW_JUSTICE_PROTOCOLS.md

 - How justice processes are executed
 - How roles function in practice
 - How cases move through the system
-- How edge cases and instability are handled
+- How edge cases, overload, and manipulation are handled

 ---